 Visitors to the Abu Simbel Temples will immediately notice that one temple is considerably bigger than the other, with the larger of the two being the temple of Ramesses II, and the smaller one being the temple of his wife, Queen Nefertari.

 Because of its distance from Aswan, quite a few independent travelers tend to exclude a visit to the site.
 This is a shame really because it really is one of the most fascinating attractions in all of Egypt.
-With that having been said, many of our all-inclusive Egypt vacation packages do include a visit to Abu Simbel Temples, as do many of our all-inclusive Nile cruise packages.
+With that having been said, many of our all-inclusive Egypt vacation packages do include a visit to Abu Simbel Temples, as do many of our all-inclusive Nile cruise holidays.